Make Your Sunrise Reservation

-Why 3am to 7am?
-This is when many of our visitors enter the Summit District to view sunrise and is our busiest time of day there.
+Why 3:00 AM to 7:00 AM?
+This is when many of our visitors enter the summit district to view sunrise and is our busiest time of day there.

 I am going to camp at Hosmer Grove (in the summit district) and not go to the sunrise viewing areas.
 Do I need a sunrise reservation?
-If you enter the park to camp at Hosmer’s Grove outside of the 3-7 a.m. window and do not travel up to one of the four highest parking lots between 3 and 7 a.m., then you do not need a sunrise reservation.
-Vehicles in the 4 sunrise viewing parking lots (Summit, Haleakalā Visitor Center, Kalahaku and Leleiwi) between 3-7 a.m. must display their sunrise reservation printouts on their dashboards.
-In addition, everyone entering the Summit District of the park between 3 and 7 a.m. must have a sunrise reservation that is displayed on their vehicle dashboards, even if they do not plan on viewing sunrise.
+If you enter the park to camp at Hosmer’s Grove outside of the 3:00 AM to 7:00 AM window and do not travel up to one of the four highest parking lots between 3:00 AM and 7:00 AM, then you do not need a sunrise reservation.
+Vehicles in the four sunrise viewing parking lots (Pu‘u ‘Ula ‘Ula Summit, Haleakalā Visitor Center, Kalahaku and Leleiwi) between 3:00 AM and 7:00 AM must display their sunrise reservation printouts on their dashboards.
+In addition, everyone entering the Summit District of the park between 3:00 AM and 7:00 AM must have a sunrise reservation that is displayed on their vehicle dashboards, even if they do not plan on viewing sunrise.

 Do you have plans to increase parking at the summit?
-In 2017-2018, the park will be developing a long term Sunrise Summit Visitor Management Plan, with public input.
-The plan is expected to be finalized and implemented in 2018.
+In 2017 and 2018, the park will be developing a long term Sunrise Summit Visitor Management Plan, with public input.
 Many options to improve the visitor experience will be reviewed during this planning process.

 What do we do if we drive up to the park for sunrise without a sunrise reservation?
-Visitors who come up to the park without a sunrise reservation will not be allowed to enter the Summit District until after 7a.m.
-They will be directed to turn around at the entrance.
+Visitors who come up to the park without a sunrise reservation will not be allowed to enter the summit district until after 7:00 AM They will be directed to turn around at the entrance.

-What if I get up to the summit before 3am and don’t have a sunrise reservation?
+What if I get up to the summit before 3:00 AM and don’t have a sunrise reservation?
 Will I be told to leave?
-If you don’t have a sunrise reservation you will be asked to leave the summit area and you risk being issued a citation.
+If you don’t have a sunrise reservation between 3:00 AM and 7:00 AM you will be asked to leave the summit area and you risk being issued a citation.